Test, confirm results, and optimize designs iteratively and easily in a cloud-based platform.

-Mechanical, or forced ventilation, is a type of HVAC system where a combination of blowers, ducts, fans, filters etc. are used to bring and remove air from a space.
+Mechanical, or forced ventilation, is a type of HVAC system where a combination of blowers, ducts, fans, or filters etc. are used to bring and remove air from a space.
 This type of ventilation is very effective in controlling air quality, humidity, and temperature.
-In this mechanical ventilation application guide, find some of our most popular public projects where you can learn how to analyze the forced airflow patterns of your building designs, along with testing the desired velocity, and potential temperature differences of the system.
-On this page, you can also find HVAC resources from our blog.
-What’s more?
-Hear what our customers with similar applications have to say about working with SimScale.

-Mechanical ventilation can be employed in a variety of use cases, including but not limited to:
+Mechanical ventilation can be employed in a variety of HVAC projects, including residential and commercial buildings:

 Kitchen exhaust fan units